 OECD simulation tests measure degradation rate with results expressed as half-lives for water, soil and sediment.
 The approach and related criteria presented in Table 22 have been modified from those presented in the Annex XV report in response to the comments on the acceptability of the pass/fail criteria, applicability and availability of the test methods, relevance of the test compartment, and test material description.

 In first instance, there was a need to clarify that the criteria are grouped based on the stringency of the methods and were not intended to be mandatory steps to be followed i.e. from tier 1 to tier 5.
 Depending on the properties of the test material as well as available information, the most appropriate tests may be selected to be performed.
 In principle, the criteria are structure in such way that (bio)degradability may be demonstrated by any of the permitted test methods.
-Based on the comments received, one newly published standard method (ISO 22404:2019) was introduced and one method removed (OECD TG 302B) as it was not applicable to microplastics .
+Based on the comments received, one newly published standard method (ISO 22404:2019) was introduced and one method removed (OECD TG 302B) as it was not applicable to microplastics (based on a requirement for dissolved organic carbon).
 The consultation provided valuable information which resulted in more flexibility in the description of the acceptable test material form.
-Significantly, the consultation raised a concern related to biodegradation testing when a polymer-containing particle consists of more than one polymeric component.
-Therefore, the Table 22 was updated to introduce a specific scenario for testing microplastics consisting of polymer blends.
+Significantly, the consultation raised a concern related to biodegradation testing when a particle containing solid polymer consists of more than one polymeric component.
+Therefore, Table 22 was updated to introduce a specific scenario for testing microplastics consisting of polymer blends.
 Furthermore, GLP certification was included as an alternative to ISO 17025 accreditation due to many requests during the consultation and the acknowledgement of the Dossier Submitter that the quality assurance provided by each of these schemes was equivalent for these types of tests (both schemes are permissible under the biodegradation testing required for the demonstrating compliance with the EU Detergents Regulation).

 The overall (bio)degradation of a microplastic observed in a test system may be the result of a combination of several processes, for example mechanical degradation (fragmentation), abiotic degradation (e.g. hydrolysis) and biodegradation by micro-organisms.
 However, characterisation of these processes, without adequate accompanying information on biodegradation, is not considered to be sufficient to describe the persistency of a microplastic in the environment.